Strand, London: Palaces

 From the 12th century onwards, large mansions lined the Strand including several palaces and townhouses inhabited by bishops and royal courtiers, mainly on the south side, with their own river gates and landings directly on the Thames.
 The road was poorly maintained, with many pits and sloughs, and a paving order was issued in 1532 to improve traffic.

 What later became Essex House on the Strand was originally an Outer Temple of the Knights Templar in the 11th century.
 In 1313, ownership passed to the Knights of St John.
-Henry VIII gave the house to William, Baron Paget in the early 16th century.
+King Henry VIII gave the house to William, Baron Paget, in the early 16th century.
 Robert Dudley, Earl of Leicester, rebuilt the house in 1563, originally calling it Leicester House.
 It was renamed Essex House after being inherited by Robert Devereux, 2nd Earl of Essex, in 1588.
 It was demolished around 1674 and Essex Street, leading up to the Strand, was built on the location by property speculator Nicholas Barbon.

 Arundel House was originally the town house of the Bishops of Bath and Wells.
-It was owned by William FitzWilliam, 1st Earl of Southampton between 1539 and his death in 1542, with ownership passing to Thomas Seymour in 1545.
+It was owned by William FitzWilliam, 1st Earl of Southampton, between 1539 and his death in 1542, with ownership passing to Thomas Seymour in 1545.
 After Seymour was executed in 1549, the property was sold to Henry FitzAlan, Earl of Arundel, and was owned by the Earldom for much of the 16th and 17th century.
 In 1666, it became the meeting place of the Royal Society after the Great Fire of London destroyed their previous venue.
 The house was demolished in 1678 and Arundel Street, adjoining the Strand, was built on the site.